Segorbe

 Segorbe is a municipality in the mountainous coastal province of Castelló, autonomous community of Valencia, Spain.
 The former Palace of the Dukes of Medinaceli now houses the city's mayor.
-Segorbe's bull-running week (semana de Toros) in September attracts 200,000 visitors each year.
+Segorbe's bull-running week (semana de Toros) in September attracts many visitors each year.

 Geography

 The municipal district area is crossed by the Palancia River from north west to south east.
 It is located on the natural way from Aragón to Valencian Community, between the Serra d'Espadà on the north and Serra Calderona on the south.

 The urban area is located at 358 m height, placed over two hills emerging from the bank of the river.